All the exciting parts of exploring the solar system have been leeched out. What's left is the drudgery of the everyday and the dreams of the rich.

 For one of our Shuttle Camp classroom gimmicks, we'd have a kid hold a real high-temperature reusable surface insulation tile, one of the 20,000 such tiles that line the orbiter's underbelly to facilitate reentry.
 After finishing her freeze-dried space spaghetti and Tang, this unassuming third-grader would clasp at the edges of the impossibly light tile, which seemed like little more than styrofoam.
 We'd heat its surface with a propane torch until it glowed red with heat and hazard, only to dissipate a few moments later.
 The danger was real, and the kids knew it.
 A decade later, a chunk of foam insulation would break free of Columbia's external fuel tank on launch and damage part of this thermal protection system, dooming the orbiter to destruction.

-The very idea of a reusable space vehicle is contrary to everything that space travel had previously represented--wealth and power for one, but also enormity and smallness and risk and brazenness and uncertainty and dark, dark darkness--expedition rather than experimentation.
+The very idea of a reusable space vehicle is contrary to everything that space travel had previously represented–wealth and power for one, but also enormity and smallness and risk and brazenness and uncertainty and dark, dark darkness–expedition rather than experimentation.
 It's no wonder the space spaghetti and the thermal protection tiles were so interesting to those kids.
 They represented the experience of space (the frontier) rather than its taming as laboratory (the settlement).
+Look at the Saturn V. It's a badass rocket.
+Now look at the Space Shuttle.
+It's a humble tractor.

 * * *